inovex/elements/packages/elements/src/components/ino-range/readme.md

 A range component that allows the user select a number using a slider.
 It functions as a wrapper around the material [Slider](https://github.com/material-components/material-components-web/tree/master/packages/mdc-slider) component.

-> Note: Range sliders with multiple thumbs are not yet implemented.

 ### Usage

 The component can be used as follows: